astrohart/xyLOGIX.Api.Data.Providers/xyLOGIX.Api.Data.Providers/README.md

 ##### Returns

 Reference to an instance of an object of type
+`T`
 that contains the data from the found element or `null` if not found.

 ##### Parameters